exasol/error-catalog/doc/design.md

 The error catalog consists of the following main parts:

-* Crawler: Collects error_code_report.json (json) files and stores them locally or in AWS, ideally in a folder with timestamp
+* Crawler: Collects error_code_report.json (JSON) files and stores them locally or in AWS, ideally in a folder with timestamp
 * Parser: Processes the stored .json files and turns them into documentation.

 This documentation will then be transferred to a static web server somewhere.